 Making Excuses

-You might find yourself making excuses for their frequent absences, continuous tardiness, or declining performance at work or school.
+You might make excuses for their frequent absences, continuous tardiness, or declining performance at work or school.
 It’s common to rationalize these behaviors by attributing them to a challenging period or a temporary phase they are experiencing.

 Hiding Their Addiction